 Pro tip: Remove the cheese from the Egg and place it on a plate or cutting board.
 Whatever you do, resist the urge to put the cheese in the refrigerator to cool down.
 The smoke from the cheese will get into your fridge air filtration system, and it will smell smokey for at least the next two weeks.

-The last step in this process is to vacuum seal the cheese and let it sit for two weeks.
-I recommend that you write the date you smoked the cheese on the vacuum-sealed package, it is much easier to know when the two weeks is up that way.
+The last step in this process is to vacuum seal the cheese and sit for two weeks.
+I recommend that you write the date you smoked the cheese on the vacuum-sealed package.
+It is much easier to know when the two weeks is up that way.

 Cheese waiting to be vacuum-sealed: